 This is an interior of a trifold brochure for Sequenom, geared toward patients.
 I used Adobe InDesign for the layout, Photoshop for imagery touchup, and Illustrator for iconography.
 This was part of a series of simplified, patient-friendly brochures that fit into a standard, repeatable template system.

 2016 tradeshow banners

 These are three of Sequenom's 2016 national and regional trade show banners.
-They accompany a high-level corporate trade show booth at national shows, and live on their own at smaller, regional shows.
+They accompanied a high-level corporate trade show booth at national shows, and lived on their own at smaller, regional shows.
 I designed all three using Adobe Illustrator and Photoshop, working with product managers, a copywriter, and regulatory.